 |Tougaloo College||Private, 4 Year||Tougaloo, MS|

-There are two public HBCUs in Missouri.
+There are two public black colleges in Missouri.
 Harris-Stowe State University is in St. Louis, MO, and Jefferson City, MO, is home to Lincoln University of Missouri.
 The larger HBCU is Lincoln University, which began as the Lincoln Institute in 1866.

 |Harris-Stowe State University||Public, 4 Year||St. Louis, MO|